Sehiconcept/nautilus-automation/terraform/README.md

 ## Files

-- `main.tf` — Security Group creation for app servers
+- `main.tf` — EC2 instance creation with auto-generated key pair

 ## How to Use